Best Road Trips in the U.S. and Canada (2026 Edition)

 If wildlife is on your bucket list, this trio is hard to beat.

-We’ve seen bears, wolves, moose, elk, bighorn sheep, mountain goats, you name it.
+We’ve seen bears, wolves, moose, elk, bighorn sheep, mountain goats, red foxes, coyotes, pronghorn antelopes… You name it, there’s a good chance you can see it here.

 Read Next: The Grand Trifecta: Grand Teton, Yellowstone, and Glacier Road Trip